School Trips to Madrid

 - Right in the heart of Madrid

-Accommodation: Single and twin rooms available for staff, double to quadruple available to students.
-All rooms with en-suite, TV, daily housekeeping, fridge.
+Accommodation: Rooms are spacious with single and twin room options for staff and double to quadruple are available to students.
+All rooms are air-conditioned with en-suite facilities.

 Meals: Buffet breakfast available.